delongmeng-aws/Machine-Translation-LLM-Finetuning/README.md

 ```

-3. Set up Deepspeed
+3. Set up DeepSpeed
 ```
 pip3 install -q deepspeed ninja --upgrade

-# can double check the status using the Deepspeed report:
+# can double check the status using the DeepSpeed report:
 python -c "import deepspeed; print(deepspeed.__version__)" && ds_report
 ```

 4. Set up NCCL (optional)

 You might need to set up NCCL communicator for multi-GPU and/or multi-node environment

 ```